Eastern Catholic Churches: Clerical celibacy

 Eastern and Western Christian churches have different traditions concerning clerical celibacy and the resulting controversies have played a role in the relationship between the two groups in some Western countries.

 In general, Eastern Catholic Churches have always allowed ordination of married men as priests and deacons.
-Within the lands of the Ukrainian Greek Catholic Church, the largest Eastern Catholic Church, where 90% of the diocesan priests in Ukraine are married, priests' children often became priests and married within their social group, establishing a tightly knit hereditary caste.
+Within the lands of the Ukrainian Greek Catholic Church, the third largest Eastern Catholic Church, where 90% of the diocesan priests in Ukraine are married, priests' children often became priests and married within their social group, establishing a tightly knit hereditary caste.

-Most Eastern Churches distinguish between "monastic" and "non-monastic" clergy.
+Most Eastern Churches distinguish between monastic and non-monastic clergy.
 Monastics do not necessarily live in monasteries, but have spent at least part of their period of training in such a context.
 Their monastic vows include a vow of celibate chastity.

 Bishops are normally selected from the monastic clergy, and in most Eastern Catholic Churches a large percentage of priests and deacons also are celibate, while a large portion of the parish priests are married, having taken a wife when they were still laymen.
 If someone preparing for the diaconate or priesthood wishes to marry, this must happen before ordination.

 In territories where Eastern traditions prevail, married clergy caused little controversy, but aroused opposition inside traditionally Latin Church territories to which Eastern Catholics migrated; this was particularly so in the United States.
 In response to requests from the Latin bishops of those countries, the Congregation for the Propagation of the Faith set out rules in an 1890 letter to François-Marie-Benjamin Richard, archbishop of Paris, which the Congregation applied on 1 May 1897 to the United States, stating that only celibates or widowed priests coming without their children should be permitted in the United States.